Minoru Suzuki: Pancrase (1993–2003)

 Despite his significant size disadvantage against most competitors, Suzuki became one of the most successful fighters in Pancrase.
-He amassed a 7-0 winning streak, including a huge upset win over Pancrase's top fighter Ken Shamrock, who had already defeated Masakatsu Funaki in the first main event of the company.
+He amassed a 7 fight winning streak, including a huge upset win over Pancrase's top fighter Ken Shamrock, who had already defeated Masakatsu Funaki in the first main event of the company.
 During the match, celebrated in January 1994, the two fighters traded positions, with Suzuki getting overpowered by the stronger Shamrock, but he was able to turn Ken over and initiate a leglock attack.
 The Japanese fighter locked a heel hook, which Ken looked to reverse, but at that moment Suzuki transitioned it into a kneebar and extended his leg further.
 Shamrock reached for a rope escape as the Pancrase ruleset stipulated, but he was gravely injured by the hold and couldn't continue, thus losing the match.
 However, the bout was not without controversy.
 Ken Shamrock would claim years after that he had been asked not to injure Suzuki during the match, as he was already affected by a back injury, and that he had accepted only to find himself deliberately injured himself by Suzuki in return.

 Suzuki did not lose a match until he lost to Bas Rutten via Liver shot KO due to a knee to the body.
 In 1995, he won the King of Pancrase (now KOP Open-Weight) title to become the second ever King of Pancrase.
 Suzuki twice defeated Shamrock and is the only man to hold two wins over Shamrock in the Pancrase era.
 Over time, Suzuki's body became damaged and worn down from various injuries and resulted in his skills diminishing.
 He then decided to focus on the business and training side of Pancrase.
 He collaborated with the Tekken series of fighting video games as a motion actor for the character King.
 His last non-worked fight for Pancrase was against a professional wrestler, Jushin Thunder Liger (who replaced his original opponent, Kensuke Sasaki, due to injury), whom Suzuki had known under his real name Keiichi Yamada in his first NJPW stint.
 At the time he competed in grappling matches almost exclusively.
 Suzuki witnessed the transition Pancrase made from the so-called "hybrid wrestling" style to that of regular MMA and was instrumental in paving the way for mixed martial arts in Japan.